 Different Show Sizes

-For larger trade shows, you encounter tons of traffic and leads.
+For larger, major trade shows, picture the Las Vegas Convention Center, you encounter tons of traffic and talk to a surplus of potential customers.
 You can collect thousands of leads for nurture campaigns and sales follow up.
 Plus, for branding, larger shows give you thousands of eyes on your booth.
 You can market to a wide audience to introduce your brand, a rebrand, new products, and so on.
 The opportunities are endless when it comes to reaching a large group of qualified leads.

 For smaller shows, like tabletops and conferences, you will interact with a more concentrated group of attendees.
 Since a much smaller number attends these events, those who do go tend to be even more qualified.
-Consider conferences for example.
+Consider conferences and networking events for example.
 These small events often require certain credentials or job titles to attend.
-This is a great opportunity to target a very specific, select group.
+This is a great opportunity to target a very specific, select group, and to ensure that most attendees are potential customers.
 Since smaller events in general are more intimate settings, you may only collect a few leads.
 So for branding purposes, smaller events may not be the best choice.
 But for sales and lead generation, it will help you focus on a select group or industry, with a higher chance of collecting qualified leads.